Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1
 			// Maximum: 999999.0
 			"Extras Delay"				"3.0"

-			// Kick extra Tanks when the limits set by "Regular Amount", "Finale Amount", or "Finale Waves" are met.
-			// Note: If a human is controlling the extra Tank, it will be killed instead.
-			// --
-			// 0: OFF
-			// 1: ON
-			"Remove Extras"				"0"

 			// Spawn this many Tanks on non-finale maps periodically.
 			// Note: Leave this off if you have a Multi-Tanks plugin installed that handles the limit.